Supporting Multilingual Students

 - Have students write responses before sharing in an open class.
 This provides cognitive and linguistic processing time.

-- Provide time in class to prepare answers
+- Provide time in class to think prepare answers

 - Pair students up to share their thoughts